Health officials: It’s time to give flu vaccine another shot

 LOTS OF OPTIONS

-Manufacturers say 162 million to 169 million vaccine doses will be available this year, and people can ask about different choices.
+Manufacturers say up to 169 million vaccine doses will be available this year, and people can ask about different choices.
 Most will offer protection against four flu strains.

 Traditional flu shots are for all ages.
 For needle-phobic adults, one brand uses a needle-free jet injector that pushes vaccine through the skin.
-And the FluMist nasal spray is for generally healthy people ages 2 through 49.
+And the FluMist nasal spray is for generally healthy people ages 2 through 49, who aren’t pregnant.

 Two brands are specifically for the 65-plus crowd, whose weakened immune systems don’t respond as well to traditional shots.
 One is high dose, and the other contains an extra immune-boosting compound.
 Those brands protect against three flu strains, including the more typically severe ones.